ASMMOD/Credit-Card-Transactions/README.md

 2)	Data analysis
 3)	Data Massage

-Process Flow Flow Chart - coming soon!
+Process Flow Flow Chart - Process Flow:
+The purpose of the flow chart is to show step-by-step flow of the process.

+Process Flow:
+The purpose of the flow chart is to show step-by-step flow of the process.

 Git Hub was installed!
 And it has the following information about the project has been placed on GitHub: